3sky/blog-src/content/posts/blog-cds.md

 It's take me several attempts to configure whole process, maybe because it's not regular build pipeline.
 After that I need to figure out how looks file structure, but here very helpful was debug method called `pwd && ls -l`.
 Configuration GitHub credentials, repo paths, etc was easy and fast.
 Installing `hugo` from snap repository was also hassle-free.
 For my case this solution is more than OK.
 Everything just works, I can reuse almost re-use my script, and documentation is neat.

+## CircleCi

+Rather small description of product on official website. `We build CI/CD so you can build the next big thing.` - circleci.com.
+I like this slogan it's really neat, if you are managers.

+### Why?

+[CircleCi][8] is more focused on large companies.
+Used by Facebook, Spotify, etc. UI is nice and elegant like enterprise solution for managers and product owners.
+However is also free for open source usage and I have worked with this solution in past.

+#### Let's code

+1. Login into https://circleci.com with usage of GitHub account as well.
+1. Adding project it's easy, after that you get a information about suggested CircleCI configuration.
+That's example "Hello World"

+    ```yaml
+    # Use the latest 2.1 version of CircleCI pipeline process engine.
+See: https://circleci.com/docs/2.0/configuration-reference
+    version: 2.1
+    # Use a package of configuration called an orb.
+    orbs:
+    # Declare a dependency on the welcome-orb
+    welcome: circleci/welcome-orb@0.4.1
+    # Orchestrate or schedule a set of jobs
+    workflows:
+    # Name the workflow "welcome"
+    welcome:
+        # Run the welcome/run job in its own container
+        jobs:
+        - welcome/run
+    ```

+#### Summary

+It's take me several attempts to configure whole process, maybe because it's not regular build pipeline.
+After that I need to figure out how looks file structure, but here very helpful was debug method called `pwd && ls -l`.
+Configuration GitHub credentials, repo paths, etc was easy and fast.
+Installing `hugo` from snap repository was also hassle-free.
+For my case this solution is more than OK.
+Everything just works, I can reuse almost re-use my script, and documentation is neat.

 [1]: https://travis-ci.org/
 [2]: https://en.wikipedia.org/wiki/Continuous_delivery
 [3]: https://www.zendesk.com/